Christian-Bull/slack-notify-go/README.md

 ## Kubernetes:

-Set up the image on a registry (I used dockerhub)
+Set up the image on a registry (I used dockerhub) - if using buildx this is not needed since it's done when building the image

 I just retagged my image and pushed it after the fact